Using the Variant Source and Variant Sink blocks

 plot( data["Gain3.1"].time, data["Gain3.1"].value )

-Running multiple scenarios
+Running multiple scripts

 using Combinatorics